 An eczema treatment plan may have many facets, from medication to stress reduction.
-Some research indicates that vitamin E may also help relieve symptoms.
+Some research indicates that topical vitamin E or vitamin E oil capsules may also help relieve symptoms.

-Read on to learn more about the rationale behind using vitamin E to help control eczema symptoms, as well as important considerations for its use in children and adults.
+Read on to learn more about why vitamin E oil might help manage eczema symptoms and some considerations for its use in children and adults.

 Experts believe that eczema results from

-Defects in the connections between skin cells allow microbes, chemicals, and other irritants to get deep into the skin.
+Changes in the connections between skin cells allow microbes, chemicals, and other irritants to enter the skin.
 A heightened immune system overreacts to these invaders and releases signals that cause more inflammation in a misguided attempt to protect the body.

 This inflammation causes the characteristic discoloration, swelling, and irritation associated with eczema.

-Vitamin E is an antioxidant that possesses a variety of anti-inflammatory processes.
+Vitamin E is an antioxidant with a variety of anti-inflammatory processes.

 Antioxidants are substances that help clear reactive oxygen molecules that the body releases as part of the inflammatory response.
 Although these molecules are usually protective against microbial invaders, they can cause tissue damage if they go unchecked.